joeycsea/joeycsea/README.md

 🏦   Former Investment Specialist in the banking industry

-📚   Studied Business at the Wilfrid Laurier University
+📚   Studied Business at Wilfrid Laurier University

 🙋🏻‍♀️   she/her